 • Specificity – These are impairments which are confined to specific neuropsychological domains.

-• Cognitive Decline – Persistent cannabis consumers demonstrate a greater decline in test performance from childhood to adulthood than nonusers.
+• Cognitive Decline – Persistent cannabis consumption results in a greater decline in test performance from childhood to adulthood than nonusers.

 • Education – Some evidence suggests staying in school can boost one’s intelligence.
-Could persistent cannabis consumers experience neuropsychological decline simply because they abandoned academics in favor of other opportunities?
+Could persistent cannabis consumers experience neuropsychological decline be a result of them abandoning academics in favor of other opportunities?

 • Everyday Cognition – Does cannabis-induced neuropsychological impairment translate into functional problems in daily life?
 The authors posit that it would.